dotnet/docs-maui/docs/user-interface/controls/webview.md

 ## Launch the system browser

-It's possible to open a URI in the system web browser with the `Launcher` class, that's provided by `Microsoft.Maui.Essentials`.
-This is achieved by calling it's `OpenAsync` method, passing in a `string` or `Uri` argument that represents the URI to open:
+It's possible to open a URI in the system web browser with the `Launcher` class, which is provided by `Microsoft.Maui.Essentials`.
+Call the launcher's `OpenAsync` method and pass in a `string` or `Uri` argument that represents the URI to open:

 ```csharp
 await Launcher.OpenAsync("https://learn.microsoft.com/dotnet/maui");